Verlic/Ratelimit-task/README.md

 So, I have my script to call the API and check my rate limit but sometimes I don't have it with me.
 That's why I created a **Webtask** from https://webtask.io/ to solve this.

 My script is exposed via URL and I can use it to monitor my rate limit anytime.
-Or I could use an API monitoring tool that constantly checks the limit and notifies me if the value reach a specific limit.
+Or I could use an API monitoring tool that constantly checks the limit and notifies me if the value reaches a specific limit.

 ## How can I use it?